Posted on September 11, 2020

 Generic dressmakers pins are better than fine lacemaking pins.
 In the sample, extra long dressmakers pins were used, and extra thick pins for picots.

 Use the bobbins you would utilize for making lace with linen #40/2, which are generally bigger, thicker and heavier than those for fine lace.
-I used traditional Belgian Torchon bobbins that I have for students who are learning fibre lace basics.
+I used traditional Belgian Torchon bobbins that I recommend for students who are learning fibre lace basics.

 It is important that the bobbins are not empty, but wound with thread.
 Leftovers from the past project are ideal.
 The threads will help to anchor wire, so it won’t be slipping and unwinding from the end.